<

 View of Ventimiglia's Old Town

 For reasons that have never been adequately explained, groceries are substantially cheaper in Ventimiglia than they are just over the border.
-The best deals are on Italian cheese, fresh pasta and various products that are difficult to obtain outside of Italy.
+The best deals are on Italian cheese, fresh pasta and various products such as leafy greens that are difficult to obtain outside of Italy and fruit that comes directly from Sicily.

 Produce in the Ventimiglia food market

-The main draw for travellers however is the Ventimiglia Friday market.
-Stall after stall fill the streets of the "new town" east of the river, selling clothes, leather goods, jewelry, household items and more.
+The Ventimiglia Friday market is well known throughout the region.
+Stall after stall fill the streets of the new town east of the river, selling clothes, leather goods, jewelry, household items and more.
+Some of the clothing is overstock from various labels but most bear the "Made in Italy" label.
+The selection is vast.
 Don't be afraid to bargain and you're sure to find some good deals.

 Ventimiglia Friday market